Numigi/gitoo/README.md

 At [Numigi](www.numigi.com), gitoo is used to populate the dockers with the wanted odoo addons.

+## Why Gitoo?

+Gitoo is one of the first tools developped at Numigi.

+It is simple to use and completely decoupled from anything other than gathering Odoo modules.

+Before we decided to develop and maintain our own tool, we looked at what was used by the other integrators.
+Here are the main options we found in the community:

+### pip

+``pip`` is an awesome tool for managing python dependencies.

+People from OCA figured an easy way to integrate Odoo modules with setuptools.
+However, this requires all third-party-addons used in a project to have a setup.py file for this setup to be cohesive.

+Even the source code of Odoo is incompatible with pip.
+This makes the ``managing python dependencies`` argument for pip questionable.

+### git-aggregator

+Gitoo was inspired by [git-aggregator](https://github.com/acsone/git-aggregator).

+However, there is a major difference between both tools.
+Gitoo does not use any kind of cache.

+It is specifically intended to build container images.
+After the gitoo command is ran, the git history is removed.
+This allows to make our images as small as possible.

+git-aggregator mitigates this issue with shallow clones.
+This reduces disk space and bandwidth usage.

+Bandwidth has never been an issue (at Numigi) for building our images.
+For this reason, cloning the whole repo and removing the git history is a better strategy.
+It makes the process and the configuration simpler.

 ## Commands
 gitoo contains the following command: